ahmedhussien91/Linux-yocto-Excersises/yocto/3.Adding_Features_to_images/readme.md

 # Creating custom image

-We need to create our custom image to include our applications by default instead of putting everything in the `local.conf` file to do so inside `meta-sw/` we:
+We need to create our custom image to include our applications to do so inside `meta-sw/` we:

 ```sh
 mkdir -p recipes-core/images